 can.
 You can also do the Samarian Gorge Trip through City Discovery and they take care of all the details.

 Hora Safkion is covered in its own section.
 The town of Paliohora was a former fishing village turned into hippy paradise and is currently a reasonably low impact summer resort town of small hotels and the kind of tourists who fell in love with the place in the last 40 years and have come back every summer since.
-There is a 13th Century Venetian Castle, a scuba-diving center, a long sandy beach, a small pebble beach and in the summer a beachfront road of tavernas and
+There is a 13th Century Venetian Castle, a scuba-diving center, a long sandy beach, a small pebble beach and in the summer a beachfront road of

 cafes that they close to automobile traffic.
 There are nice walking paths, all the way to Elafonissi in the west and past the ancient city of Lissos to Sougia in the East.
 In fact you can walk as far as Hora Sfakion if you want to spend a few days doing it.
 The Hellenistic town of Lissos which is about an hour walk from Sougia was known for its healing springs and its Temple to Asklepios.
 The Romans were here as well, as were the Byzantines who left behind two basilicas with mosaic floors which